HewlettPackard/OpenShift-on-SimpliVity/README.md

 #### Managed Load Balancers, no HA

-If you don't want HA (for demo purposes for example), you can configure a single VM in the `[loadbalancer]` group and you can delete (or rename, rename is easier) the `loadbalancers` datastructure.
+If you don't want HA (for demo purposes for example), you can configure a single VM in the `[loadbalancer]` group and you can delete the `vip` properties from the `loadbalancers` datastructure.

 Here is a snippet of an Ansible inventory which specifies a unique VM in the `[loadbalancer]` group.